VodopaDev/CS401-Chicago-Crime-Analysis/README.md

 * Investigate what are the most common reasons to fail an inspection and the weight of them in the verdict.
 * Are violations related to location (ie touristic vs residentential, old vs new district, rich vs poor)?
 This can be visualized with a (pretty) map thanks to the latitude/longitude.
-* Compare how franchises (Subway, Macdo, ...) differ from "normal restaurant"
+* Compare how franchises (Subway, Macdo, ...) differ from "normal restaurant".
+* (a bit vague) Analysis of the violations' comments.